Dear Easter Bunny,

 - 2 tablespoons vegetable shortening

-- Add the powdered sugar a little at a time, stirring until completely combined with the peanut butter mixture.
-Set aside and let cool to room temperature or put in refrigerator if you want to speed up the process for about 10-15 minutes.
+Add the powdered sugar a little at a time, stirring until completely combined with the peanut butter mixture.

-- Place eggs on the baking sheet and refrigerate the peanut butter eggs to allow them to set for about 30 minutes.
+Place eggs on the baking sheet and refrigerate the peanut butter eggs to allow them to set for about 30 minutes.
+If you're in a hurry, you could place them in the freeze for 5 - 10 minutes.

-- Once the eggs are set, melt the chocolate chips and shortening together in the microwave in 30-second increments, stirring after each, until completely melted.
+Once the eggs are set, melt the chocolate chips and shortening together in the microwave in 30-second increments, stirring after each, until completely melted, approximately 2 minutes or so.

-- Use a long-tined fork to flip each peanut butter egg when dipping it in melted chocolate to cover, then drain and place on waxed paper.
-When the eggs are cooled and set, decorate the eggs however you like.
+Use a long-tined fork to flip each peanut butter egg when dipping it in melted chocolate to cover, letting excess chocolate drip off and place on waxed paper.
+Add an extra spoonful of chocolate to the top to give it some extra chocolate on top, but don't go overboard.
+Decorate the eggs however you like.
 Sprinkles are always good!